 Bridge on the West Fork Foss Lakes Trail

 The first 0.6 miles winds through a fern forest.
-The incline is gradual, and there are gorgeous views of the West Fork Foss River.
+The incline is gradual, and there are gorgeous views of the West Fork Foss River for the first half mile.
 Once reaching the sturdy bridge across the river, the incline steepened, and exposure to the sun increased.
 Trail switchbacks will be common from this point forward.

 Check Out Another Amazing Backpacking Trip Next: Enchanted Valley